IanSkelskey/space-8/README.md

 ![Banner](preview/banner.gif)

-# Space Shooter (PICO-8)
+# Space 8 (PICO-8)

 <p align="center">
     <img src="preview/cart-preview.png" alt="Cartridge Art" width="160">
 </p>

-**Space Shooter** is a retro-inspired arcade game for the PICO-8 fantasy console.
+**Space 8** is a retro-inspired arcade game for the PICO-8 fantasy console.
 Blast asteroids, dodge comets, and survive as long as you can!

 ## Features
 - Classic arcade-style gameplay